Decstasy/ovh-nagios-service-expiry-check/README.md

 * Execute the script with -g parameter and follow instructions

 ### Configure Nagios - General notes
 You have to think about YOUR best solution to implement this monitoring.
 I'm now talking about my case which suits best for me.
 I have domains via OVH and servers via SoYouStart which means I have to use different keys.
 This means I cannot set default keys in the script or command definition - they must be dynamically controled by nagios.
-As I dont want, that things get messy, the best solution is to work with custom object variables.
+As I don't want things to get messy, the best solution is to work with custom object variables.
 The following configuration is able to use different keys per CI.

 ### Configure nagios - Domains
 I suggest to configure a domain as a host and perform the expiry check as host check.
-In this example configuration a domain from ovh.
-Please alter the following definitions for your needs...
+In this example configuring a domain from ovh.
+Please, alter the following definitions for your needs...
 You can get the possible parameters and values by executing the script with -h parameter.

 First you will need a new command:
 ```